Recycling and Waste

 Q: What are the benefits of recycling?

 A: Recycling benefits our whole community in many ways.
-It pulls materials out of the waste stream and reuses them, thus decreasing pollution and lowering our carbon footprint.
+It pulls materials out of the waste stream and reuses them, decreasing pollution, lowering our carbon footprint and conserving the raw materials--paper, plastic, glass, metal--that would have been used to create a new item.
 We also benefit financially; waste that is diverted to recycling saves Media Borough $33 per ton in tip fees to the Delaware County incinerator, the Delaware Valley Resource Recovery facility (operating as Covanta Delaware Valley, L.P., located in Chester).
 Also, by participating in the PA DEP's 904 Municipal Recycling Program Performance Grant program, the Borough is reimbursed between $20,000 to $30,000 per year, depending on the tonnage of our recycling.
 In 2013 our award was $27,927.
 This reimbursement supports our recycling program, and keeps taxpayer costs down.
 The more we recycle, the more we profit.

 If you have questions about recycling in Media, please contact the Borough at 610-566-5210.